×

 Accessible restrooms are located on the main floor.

-Merchandise and concessions are located on the main floor and have wheelchair accessible counters.
-If you need additional service seeing the products, the staff and volunteers will be happy to assist.
+Merchandise and concessions are located on the main floor and have wheelchair-accessible counters.
+If you need additional assistance seeing the products, the staff and volunteers will be happy to assist.

 NEURODIVERSE INFORMATION

-Upon entering JQL Capitol Theatre, you will hear lobby music at a medium, level with sporadic announcements from the overhead speaker starting with a bell indicating that seating has begun and that the opera will begin soon.
-The lobby will be full of quite a few people so if you need space or quiet, it may be good to wait until just before the opera starts to come into the Theatre or enter when the lobby opens.
+Upon entering JQL Capitol Theatre, you will hear lobby music at a medium level with sporadic announcements from the overhead speakers.
+A bell will ring to indicate that seating has begun and the opera will begin soon.
+The lobby may be full of quite a few people, so if you need extra space or quiet, we recommend waiting until just before the opera starts to come into the theatre, or arrive early to enter when the lobby opens.

 Weighted lap pads are available upon request at coat check.